RBF-FD analysis of 2D time-domain acoustic wave propagation in heterogeneous media: Introduction

-However, the Radial Basis Function Generated Finite Differences (RBF-FD) method~\cite{fornberg1988generation}, a generalization of FDM, do not not require a predefined grid, and therefore offers great flexibility regarding the geometry and of the domain as well as the distribution of nodes.
+However, the Radial Basis Function Generated Finite Differences (RBF-FD) method~\cite{fornberg1988generation}, a generalization of FDM, do not require a predefined grid, and therefore offers great flexibility regarding the geometry and of the domain as well as the distribution of nodes.
 The conceptual difference between FDM and RBF-FD is in the way the nodes are treated.
-FDM uses a priori knowledge about the nodes and theirs connectivity with neighbours, as the nodes are organized in a grid that is known in advance.
-In RBF-FD no a priori knowledge about the nodal topology is required.
-The support domains are defined in the solution procedure.
-A direct consequence is that RBF-FD is in contrast to FDM able to locally modify node configurations by simply placing more points in areas where needed and removing them from areas that are already overpopulated~\cite{slak2019adaptive}.The RBF-FD method is a popular variant out of many strong form local meshless methods.
+FDM uses a priori knowledge about the nodes and their connectivity with neighbours, as the nodes are organized in a grid that is known in advance.
+In RBF-FD no a priori knowledge about the nodal topology is required and the support domains are defined in the solution procedure, but at a larger cost to memory, since generally each node has a different local neighbourhood.
+A direct consequence of higher flexibility regarding the nodal positioning is that RBF-FD is, in contrast to FDM, able to locally modify node configurations by simply placing more points in areas where needed and removing them from areas that are already overpopulated~\cite{slak2019adaptive}.
+The RBF-FD method is a popular variant out of many strong-form local meshless methods.
 It uses finite difference-like collocation weights on an unstructured set of nodes~\cite{tolstykh2003using}.
-The method has been successfully used in several problems and is still actively researched~\cite{Fornberg_Flyer_2015, bayona2017role, slak2018refined,mishra2019stabilized, slak2019generation}.
+The method has been successfully used in several problems and is still actively researched~\cite{Fornberg_Flyer_2015, bayona2017role,slak2018refined,mishra2019stabilized,slak2019generation}.